ros2/ros2_documentation/source/Tutorials/Advanced/Security/Examine-Traffic.rst

 Display encrypted discovery packets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Run the same ``tcpdump`` command used earlier to examine the output of discovery traffic with encryption enabled:
+Run the same ``tcpdump`` command used earlier to examine the output of discovery traffic with encryption enabled The typical discovery packet looks somewhat like the following:

 .. code-block:: console